gloriabenoit/DNAnexus-GWAS/docs/results.md

 * `<software>_BMI_Manhattan_plot.png` (~190 Ko) contains the Manhattan plot for the whole GWAS
 * `<software>_BMI_QQ_plot.png` (~ 110 Ko) contains the QQ plot for the whole GWAS

+> This script should take between 5 and 10 minutes to compute both plots.

 ## Expected plots